APNIC-Labs/draft-kskroll-sentinel/README.md

    mechanism does not rely on the web: it can equally be used by trying to resolve the names (for example, using the common "dig" command) and checking which result in a SERVFAIL.

-   Note that the sentinel mechanism described here measures a very different (and likely more useful) metric than [RFC8145].
-RFC 8145 relies on resolvers reporting the list of keys that they have to root servers.
-That reflects on how many resolvers will be impacted by a KSK roll, but not what the user impact of the KSK roll will be.